 Negative Factors

-A startup valuation that employs a forecasted terminal value for the startup and an expected return from the investor (often stated as 10X, 8X, and so on), to determine pre-money and post-money valuations.
-The Venture Capital Method’s formula is:
+The Venture Capital Method employs a forecasted terminal value for the startup and an expected return from the investor to determine pre-money and post-money valuations.

 Pre-Money Valuation = Post Money Valuation — Invested Capital